Victordtesla24/containerised-birth-time-rectifier/docs/implementation/api_implementation_guide.md

 ## Conclusion

 This implementation guide provides a comprehensive roadmap for enhancing the Birth Time Rectifier API.
-By following the phased approach and adhering to best practices, the implementation will address the identified gaps while ensuring backward compatibility and maintainability.
+The focus on implementing a unified API Gateway will address the identified duplication and inconsistency issues while ensuring backward compatibility and maintainability.

-The result will be a robust, scalable API that supports the full functionality of the Birth Time Rectifier application, from chart generation to birth time rectification, with proper session management, authentication, and real-time updates.
+The result will be a robust, scalable API architecture that supports the full functionality of the Birth Time Rectifier application, from chart generation to birth time rectification, with proper session management, authentication, and real-time updates.